kshitijdhapse/CodeForces/README.md

 # CodeForces
- These are some of the question that i have solved on codeforces.com
+ These are some of the question that I have solved on codeforces.com